zoeskan/MCB185/unit6-sequences.md

 make the problem small enough that you can calculate it by hand.
 When given a problem, such as "compute GC-skew" in 1000 bp windows in the E.coli genome", don't work with the genome until the code has been thoroughly tested on a tiny subset.
-This is one reason why the model organism data files in the MCB185 repo represent only 1% of each genome.
+This is one reason why the eukaryote model organism data files in the MCB185 repo represent only 1% of each genome.

 Line 5 calls the composition and skew functions you just added to your library.
 This is fine for testing purposes.
 Later, when you want the output to look more